ea-foundation/raise/README.md

 ## Events
 The following events will get dispatched to the window object.
 Each event is thrown only once per page impression.

+- `raise_loaded_donation_form`: The user has visited the page of the donation form.
+The detail property of the event has the following keys: `form`.
 - `raise_interacted_with_donation_form`: The user has reached the second slide.
 The detail property of the event has the following keys: `form`, `amount`, `currency`.
 - `raise_initiated_donation`: The user has clicked on the donate button on the second slide.
 The detail property of the event has the following keys: `form`, `amount`, `currency`, `payment_provider`, `purpose`, `account`
 - `raise_completed_donation`: The user has completed a donation.
 Note that the payment provider may differ from the one in raise_initiated_donation if the user has aborted a previous checkout process with a different payment provider.
 The detail property of the event has the following keys: `form`, `amount`, `currency`, `payment_provider`, `purpose`, `account`.